WebAhead/master-reference/coursebook/week-5/project.md

 13) Display continuous integration and code coverage badges on your project README.

 ### Stretch goal 😊:

+14) Research and use Nock to mock the response of external API calls in your tests, and write tests for server routes that make API calls.

 15) Create a route and functionality for a POST request.